 - Flaccid: When a person’s muscles lose tone or shrink.

 - Spastic: When a person’s muscles become highly rigid or frequently spasm.

 Temporary paralysis occurs when all or some muscle control in any part of the body comes and goes periodically.
 This episodic paralysis most often occurs because of muscle weakness, disease, or hereditary causes.

 There are also cases when people have experienced something traumatizing enough that they are unable to move.
 However, there is a more serious condition that is referred to as temporary paralysis, more commonly referred to as periodic paralysis, that refers to a disease which causes temporary episodes of muscle weakness.

 Most of the time the disease is inherited, but it can happen that the symptoms were mild with past relatives so the family was not aware of the presence of the gene.
-“This group of diseases is unusually difficult to diagnose and in most cases patients report numerous wrong diagnosis and treatments that made them worse.”
-In any case, when a person begins to show signs of paralysis they should always seek medical attention immediately before trying to come to any conclusion about its cause.
+As noted by Periodic Paralysis International, “This group of diseases is unusually difficult to diagnose and in most cases patients report numerous wrong diagnosis and treatments that made them worse.”
+In any case, when a person begins to show signs of paralysis, they should always seek medical attention immediately before trying to come to any conclusion about its cause.

 - physical activity

 Types of Temporary Paralysis

 The different types of temporary paralysis are defined by which ion channel in the muscle membrane is affected.
 There have been around 30 mutations that have been discovered.
 A few examples are: